fsprojects/zarchive-sublime-fsharp-package/README.md

 build.cmd install
 ```

-For portable installations of Sublime Text
+For portable installations,
-(Windows only),
 you must pass along
 the data directory.

 ```shell
 build install sublimeDir="d:\Path\To\Sublime\Text\Data"
 ```

+For convenience, you can optionally set
+the `SUBLIME_TEXT_DATA` environment variable,
+which should point to the Sublime Text *Data* directory.
+If `SUBLIME_TEXT_DATA` is present,
+you don't need to pass the `sublimeDir` argument
+to the build script.

 ## Developing FSharp